ljj-cyber/SEGroupProject99/README.md

 # SEGroupProject99
-Software Engineering Group Project--A smart flight check-in kiosk
+Software Engineering Group Project--A smart flight check-in kiosk.
+We use Github to manage this project.